numpy/numpy/doc/source/user/basics.indexing.rst

 :class:`ndarrays <ndarray>` can be indexed using the standard Python ``x[obj]`` syntax, where *x* is the array and *obj* the selection.
-There are four kinds of indexing available depending on *obj*: single element indexing, basic slicing, advanced indexing and field access.
+There are different kinds of indexing available depending on *obj*: basic slicing, advanced indexing and field access.

 Most of the following examples show the use of indexing when referencing data in an array.
 The examples work just as well